Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

 \subsection{Update Performance of SaR-trees}

 This section investigates the update performance of SaR-trees.
-We take the locations of user check-ins along the timeline of Gowalla and Dianping to generate location updates and random new edges to generate social updates on users.
+We take the locations of user check-ins along the timeline of Gowalla and Twitter-2010 to generate location updates (where the new check-ins for Twitter-2010 are randomly generated with the maximum distance 0.0015 from the last ones) and randomly insert new edges to generate social updates on users.
 Due to the fact that social updates are relatively infrequent in real social networks \cite{lesk}, the proportion of social updates is set to $5\%$.
 We first investigate the effect of batch update size.
-In general, the average amortized update time decreases as more updates are applied in a batch processing.
+In general, the average amortized update time decreases as more updates are applied in batch processing.
 This is mainly because fewer CBRs, on average, are required to update as summarized in Table~\ref{tab:update}.
-Fig.~\ref{fig:subfig:updqt} (resp.
-Fig.~\ref{fig:subfig:dpupdqt}) shows the performance for the $GSGQ_{rkNN}$ queries with default settings under different batch update sizes on Gowalla (resp.
-Dianping).
-We can see that the performance of SaR and SaR* degrades as the batch update size grows, which is mainly because more CBRs are invalidated by the updates of $M$ and less pruning power could be achieved (albeit better than BR or CR).
+Fig.~\ref{fig:update} (resp.
+Fig.~\ref{fig:twupdate}) shows the performance for the $GSGQ_{rkNN}$ queries with default settings under different batch update sizes on Gowalla (resp.
+Twitter-2010).
+We can see that the performance of SaR and SaR* degrades as the batch update size grows, which is mainly because more CBRs are invalidated by the updates of $M$ and less pruning power could be achieved (yet still better than BR or CR).

 To further measure the impact of updates on query processing, we generate workloads of mixed update and query requests (i.e., the $GSGQ_{rkNN}$ queries with default settings).
 Fig.~\ref{fig:subfig:thrat} shows the throughputs under various query/update ratios (workloads) on Gowalla.
-SaR* and SaR achieve higher throughput than CR when the workload has lighter updates, i.e., $q/u>1$ and $10$, respectively, because the performance gain from query processing can compensate for the additional CBR update cost.
+SaR* and SaR achieve higher throughputs than CR when the workload has fewer updates, i.e., $q/u>1$ and $10$, respectively, because the performance gain from query processing can compensate for the additional CBR update cost.
 Fig.~\ref{fig:subfig:thupd} shows the thoughputs under different batch update sizes on Gowalla.
 We can see that SaR outperforms CR only for a range of the batch update size.
-It is because large batch update size leads to obvious performance degradation of SaR for GSGQ processing, making it can not compensate for the CBR update cost any more.
+It is because large batch update size leads to obvious performance degradation of SaR for GSGQ processing, making it incapable to compensate for the CBR update cost any more.
 In comparison, SaR* always achieves the highest throughput.
-Similar results can also be observed on Dianping, which are omitted here due to space limit.
+This can also be observed on Twitter-2010, as shown in Fig.~\ref{fig:twthroughput}.